Free Demo

 It helps to identify late payers, thus helping the practice in taking measures to prevent the same.
 It also effectively reduces the AR days by helping the practice take appropriate actions to guarantee that the payment is precisely collected if the majority of the past-due amount can be attributed to a single customer.

-• Helps in faster claims submissions.
+• Helps in faster claims submissions

 With the proper management of accounts receivable, you can make sure that the practice is submitting the claims to the payers without any delay.
 Any delay in the submission of claims can cause a lot of trouble for the smooth functioning of the practice therefore it is important to make sure that the claims are submitted as soon as possible so that the AR days remain low.